Calcium chloride: Other applications

-For watering plants to use as a fertilizer, a moderate concentration of calcium chloride is used to avoid potential toxicity: 5 to 10 mM (millimolar) is generally effective and safe for most plants—that is 0.55–1.11 g of anhydrous calcium chloride (CaCl_{2}) per liter of water or 1.10–2.19 g of calcium chloride hexahydrate (CaCl_{2}·6H_{2}O) per liter of water.
-Calcium chloride solution is used immediately after preparation to prevent potential alterations in its chemical composition.
-Besides that, calcium chloride is highly hygroscopic, meaning it readily absorbs moisture from the air.
-If the solution is left standing, it can absorb additional water vapor, leading to dilution and a decrease in the intended concentration.
-Prolonged standing may lead to the precipitation of calcium hydroxide or other insoluble calcium compounds, reducing the availability of calcium ions in the solution and reducing the effectiveness of the solution as a calcium source for plants.
-Nutrient solutions can become a medium for microbial growth if stored for extended periods.
-Microbial contamination may alter the composition of the solution and potentially introduce pathogens to the plants.
-When dissolved in water, calcium chloride can undergo hydrolysis, especially over time, which can lead to the formation of small amounts of hydrochloric acid and calcium hydroxide: Ca_{2}^{+}+2H_{2}O ⇌ Ca(OH)_{2}+2H^{+}.
-This reaction can lower the pH of the solution, making it more acidic.
-Acidic solutions may harm plant tissues and disrupt nutrient uptake.
+For watering plants to use as a fertilizer, a moderate concentration of calcium chloride is used to avoid potential toxicity: 5±to mM solutions are generally effective and safe for most plants.
+The range is 0.55–1.11 g of anhydrous calcium chloride (CaCl2) per liter of water or 1.10-2.19 g of calcium chloride hexahydrate (CaCl2*6H2O) per liter of water.

 Calcium chloride dihydrate (20 percent by weight) dissolved in ethanol (95 percent ABV) has been used as a sterilant for male animals.
 The solution is injected into the testes of the animal.
 Within one month, necrosis of testicular tissue results in sterilization.

 Cocaine producers in Colombia import tons of calcium chloride to recover solvents that are on the INCB Red List and are more tightly controlled.

 Hazards

 Although the salt is non-toxic in small quantities when wet, the strongly hygroscopic properties of non-hydrated calcium chloride present some hazards.
-It can act as an irritant by desiccating moist skin.
+The compound can act as an irritant by desiccating moist skin.
 Solid calcium chloride dissolves exothermically, and burns can result in the mouth and esophagus if it is ingested.
 Ingestion of concentrated solutions or solid products may cause gastrointestinal irritation or ulceration.

 Consumption of calcium chloride can lead to hypercalcemia.